—The man in red himself (Mario Kart 64)note The Japanese version has a different announcer however.

 Stealth Pun: In Sweet Sweet Canyon, there are bottles of soda spraying liquid.
 They're soda fountains.

-Super Drowning Skills: Falling in water results in you needing to get fished out, but averted in certain places in 7 and 8, where underwater can be an alternate route.
+Super Drowning Skills: Falling in water results in driving very slowly (Super Mario Kart), or you needing to get fished out immediately in subsequent games.
+This is averted in certain places in 7 and 8, where underwater can be an alternate route.

 Super Title 64 Advance: Applies to every title in the series thus far except for Super Circuit, Double Dash!!, 7, and 8. note However, Super Circuit is "Mario Kart Advance" in Japan.

 The retro tracks Avert this trope by having the console's initials at the beginning of their names.
 Tracks from Super Mario Kart have "SNES", tracks from Mario Kart 64 have "N64", tracks from Mario Kart: Super Circut have "GBA", tracks from Mario Kart: Double Dash!! have "GCN", tracks from Mario Kart DS have "DS", tracks from Mario Kart Wii have "Wii", and tracks from Mario Kart 7 have "3DS".

 Take the Wheel: The main appeal of Double Dash!!.
 If two players are playing together, they can swap places and let the other player take control of the wheel.
 Also used in the game's ad, with two old ladies in a security cart.

 The titular maneuver in Double Dash!! is a stronger variant of the rocket start that can only be achieved by two players working together.